Javi Moreno (footballer, born 2000)

-Javier "Javi" Moreno Arrones Gil (born 16 May 2000) is a Spanish footballer who plays for Real Oviedo Vetusta as either a central defender or a right back.
+Javier "Javi" Moreno Arrones Gil (born 16 May 2000) is a Spanish footballer who plays for Albacete Balompié as either a central defender or a right back.

 Club career

 Born in Oviedo, Asturias, Moreno was a Real Oviedo youth graduate.
 In August 2019, after finishing his formation, he was released by his club and subsequently joined Tercera División side CD Llanes.

 Moreno made his senior debut on 15 September 2019, starting in a 0–0 away draw against Condal CF. He scored his first goal on 11 December, netting the opener in a 2–0 win at Club Siero.

 On 5 July 2021, Moreno returned to his first club Oviedo, being initially assigned to the reserves in the Tercera División RFEF.
 He made his first team debut on 31 December, starting in a 2–0 success over SD Ponferradina in the Segunda División.

+On 6 July 2023, Moreno moved to Primera Federación side CD Arenteiro.
+On 3 February 2025, he signed a two-and-a-half year contract with Albacete Balompié in the second division, after the club paid his release clause.